Applications for Fall 2018 are now being accepted. Deadline to apply is January 12, 2018.

 This document provides a summary of your educational and professional activities.
 It shows a history of your most recent and most relevant education and career activities, and related volunteer work and interests.

 Three letters from professional or academic sources are required.
 These can be faculty members, mentors, supervisors and so on, but should not be from personal friends, counselors or ministers.
 The letters should be submitted electronically and the MyGrad system provides instructions.
+Remember to remind your letter writers that late letters may adversely affect your admission chances.

 Unofficial transcripts are required from all colleges and universities from which you earned collegiate level credit and/or a degree.
 These can be scanned documents, provided they are readable.
 If the admissions committee cannot read the documents, you may be asked to provide an official transcript.
 Once you have been offered admission and accepted it, you will be required to submit an official transcript from your most recent or most relevant degree.
 This will become part of your admissions packet and you will not be able to enroll for Autumn quarter classes without this step.